ology/audio-player/README.md

 This app has built-in playback error detection.
 So for example, if **advance** is on and an error is detected, the app will attempt to load to the next track.
 And the same goes for **shuffle** mode.
 Now if none of the selected tracks (e.g. search results) can be loaded, the app will try each and fail.
 If **shuffle** is on and this happens, an infinite loop will occur.
 In order to stop this, just click the "Clear Search" button - the bold **x** button on the right of the search box or press the `x` key.

 ![audio-player2](audio-player2.png)

+~

+audio-player3 is the evolution of #2 and displays album cover art for the currently playing track.